BlackPythonDevs/blackpythondevs/how_to/respond_on_behalf_of_the_community.md

-# How to Respond on Behalf of the Community
+# How to respond on behalf of the community